thenoobprogrammer38/thenoobprogrammer38/README.md

-# Hi, I am Roger Geronimo 👋
+# Hi, I am Roger Geronimo👋

 ### A Student Learning to Program and Make Websites
 #### I Learned to Program last August 2020 and now I am Planning to Become a Software Engineer by Year 2028.
 I'm Interested with Systems, Robotics, Database Administration and UI Design.
 Now I am still Acquiring New Skills to Prepare for my Future Job💪💻 <br><br>